 Main Role:

-Just released in January 2024, Chaser Game W: Power Harassment Joshi wa Watashi no Moto Kano is the highly awaited new lesbian Japanese drama.
+Released in January 2024, this series quickly stood out among recent Japanese GL dramas.
+Chaser Game W: Power Harassment Joshi wa Watashi no Moto Kano is the highly awaited new lesbian Japanese drama.
 Starring in this Japanese gl series are Nakumura Yurika and Sugai Yuuka.

 The portrayal of the love-hate relationship between a former female boss, Hayashi Fuyu, and her subordinate Harumoto Itsuki, by the two female actresses was outstanding.